ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 * Otherwise, no preference is stated.

 This process ensures that the most restrictive preference applies.

-## More Specific Instructions

-A recipient of a statement of preferences that follows the model in {{model}}
-might receive more specific instructions in two ways:

-* Extensions to the vocabulary might define more specific categories of usage.
-  Preferences about more specific categories override those of any more general category.

-* Contractual agreements or other specific arrangements might override statements of preference.

-For instance, a statement of preferences might indicate that the use of an asset is disallowed for AI Training.
-If arrangements, such as legal agreements, exist that explicitly permit the use of that asset, those arrangements likely apply despite the existence of machine-readable statements of preference, unless the terms of the arrangement explicitly say otherwise.

 # Exemplary Serialization Format {#format}